ProDesLab/NiCE5340_V1.0-SoM/README.md

 The FPGA package used does not have very many pins, but the two available banks have already been configured to run at 1V8 or 3V3 on the GPIO. <br />
 A chip antenna and an **MHF4** connector for external connection were also integrated on the module. <br />
 There is also on-board ESD protection for the USB bus. <br />

+NOTE: <br />
+I did this work to exercise deliberate practice, to improve my design skills and to push my miniaturisation skills further. <br />
+(not really true, I have done more complicated in the past but I wasn't the one paying the bills) <br />